rajeshpleti/SITHARAMA/elysiumanalytics.md

 UEBA utilizes Machine Learning and Advanced Artificial Intelligence (AI) analytics to detect threats and simplify the work of technical professionals focused on security.

 Furthermore it offers a signature less approach for detecting emerging threats with statistical analysis, AI and machine learning approaches.

+Elysium UEBA (User and Entity Behavior Analytics) provides solutions for profile users, their peer groups and other entities, employ advanced analytics to detect anomalous transactions,  behaviors and  User/Entity endpoints.

 	Mobile/Laptop/Desktop Device Malware Scan
 	The following Dashboard is the data on all events containing "Symantec".